angeljayakumar/world-happiness-analytics/README.md

 ## Challenges Faced

 I had some problems with Python package versions not being compatible on my Mac.
 This caused errors when running the code.
-I fixed it by managing package versions carefully using virtual environments.
+I fixed it by managing package versions carefully using virtual environments.After installing Streamlit, my notebook sometimes crashes on my Mac.
+It may be due to pyarrow or other package problems.

 ### Acknowledgements